wp-plugins/click4assistance-live-chat-real-time-visitor-monitoring/readme.txt

 = What happens when I'm not available to handle chats? =

 Click4Assistance will present a call-back form to your visitors; they can leave you a message which gets emailed to you immediately.
+Alternatively, you can hide the chat button if required.

 = Will this work on an Apple Mac? =